elyasaddo/MERMachineLearning/views/articles/techniques.md

 ### Neural Network ### {#NN}

 Neural Networks imitates the activity of our biological nervous system.
 It associates attributes and characteristics of data to emotions amongst other things.
 For example, certain colours are associated with certain emotions (brightly coloured paintings are usually associated with joy and happiness whereas dark-coloured paintings are associated with sadness, fear, etc.).
 The principle of this technique is illustrated with the image below.
 A certain number of inputs are used.
 These inputs are then analysed by the computer with “tools” that class the information given: the hidden layers.
 Each input now has a “weight” associated with the hidden layer.
 The hidden layers with the most weight have a greater activity level.
 The activity level of each layer then determines the output[^3].
-Although neural networks have been applied extensively in domains such as object recognition, speech and text recognition, they have been relatively underutilized in music cognition and music informatics.
+Although neural networks have been applied extensively in domains such as object recognition, speech and text recognition, they have been relatively under-utilised in music cognition and music informatics.

 <figure markdown="1">
 ![Neural Network schema](/assets/images/NeuralNetworkSchema.jpg)